aem-vite/docs/docs/guide/index.md

 - Strips away your desired AEM ClientLibs
 - Injects the Vite client scripts 💯

 All of this happens in real-time and is 100% transparent.
-This means less time deploying front end code and more time developing.
+This means less time managing complex tooling and more time developing.

 ## AEM support